lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 	  the main TOPCAT window.
 In the Table Access Protocol (TAP) Query window, the URL https://data.lsst.cloud/api/tap has been filled in for the TAP URL.

+    The Table Access Protocol (TAP) Query window (with the main TOPCAT window in the background).

-4. In the Authentication window that pops up, fill in `x-oauth-basic` for the "User" and your security token forthe "Password".
+4. In the Authentication window that pops up, fill in ``x-oauth-basic`` for the "User" and your security token forthe "Password".
 Click "OK".

 .. figure:: /_static/API_TOPCAT_DLT_3.png
     :name: API_TOPCAT_DLT_3